jundalisay/superb/content/en/medical/solutions/covid-star.md

 {{< box >}}
-<h2>The Spanish Flu was the Covid Star</h2>
+## The Spanish Flu was the Covid Star

-<p>The Spanish Flu emerged in Kansas in the US on March 4, 1918.
-It spread to France and then throughout Europe by May and then declined.</p>
+The Spanish Flu emerged in Kansas in the US on March 4, 1918.
+It spread to France and then throughout Europe by May and then declined.

-<p>In the US, it reappeared as a second wave from September to November 2018 notably in Philadelphia, Boston, and San Fransisco.</p>
+In the US, it reappeared as a second wave from September to November 2018 notably in Philadelphia, Boston, and San Fransisco.

-<p>The fact that the second wave around Q4 was worse than the first wave of Q1 forms a pattern consistent with the Covid Star.
-The Spanish Flu naturally died out after World War 1 ended and this forms our advocacy to end the war against the Amazon to end the Covid pandemic.</p>
+The fact that the second wave around Q4 was worse than the first wave of Q1 forms a pattern consistent with the Covid Star.
+The Spanish Flu naturally died out after World War 1 ended and this forms our advocacy to end the war against the Amazon to end the Covid pandemic.
 {{< /box >}}

 ## How we cracked Covid via Regular Patterns